Slideshow Pictures: Teen Boys - Sports, Gym and Locker Room Gross-Outs

 Warts are rough bumps on the skin caused by a virus.
 Plantar warts grow on the soles of the feet, where the pressure of your body weight usually forces them flat.
 Pinpoint-sized dark spots in the warts are tiny, damaged blood vessels.
 Plantar warts can be very painful and may even interfere with walking or running.
 Over-the-counter products can get rid of warts, but should not be used on the face or groin.

 Guys are more likely than girls to get acne on the back.
 The back has a large number of glands that release sebum, a natural oil that combines with dead skin cells to clog the pores.
 Sweating a lot or using oily body products can make the problem worse.
-Try washing the area with mild soap once or twice a day.
+Try washing the area once or twice a day with a mild soap or one that contains benzoyl peroxide.
 It there's no improvement, see a dermatologist.

 Coarse uniforms and gear can rub your skin raw.
 Although chafing usually doesn't cause serious harm, it can be very irritating.
 Cut down on friction by using appropriate clothing and padding for your activity - for example, cycling shorts.
 You can also protect areas that are prone to chafing by coating them with petroleum jelly.